Catholic Weddings: Another Option

 What do we have to do for a legal marriage?

-To be legally married, you will need to have a license from the county clerk or the state department of registration for the place in which the ceremony will occur and bring it to ceremony site on the wedding day.
-Often, there is a short waiting period, a definite expiration date and sometimes other requirements.
+A marriage license is required from the jurisdiction within which the ceremony is to be held .
+The priest cannot perform a ceremony with out this documents presented to him on the wedding day.
+Therefore, you will need to secure a license from the county clerk or the state department of registration for the place in which the ceremony will occur and bring it to ceremony site on the wedding day.
+There may be a short waiting period, a definite expiration date and sometimes other requirements to obtain the license so don't wait until the last minute.
 After the ceremony, the priest will make sure that your license is signed and sent to the appropriate agency.
 He will also provide a commemorative marriage certificate for your more immediate use.
 You will need to secure a certified copy issued by the county clerk to change driver’s licenses, bank accounts, insurance plans and other legal documents after the wedding.

 Will my marriage be recognition by the Roman Catholic church?